 Letters to the Editor

-This newspaper section is an excellent vehicle for you to express your views on the value of career and technical education to policymakers and to educate people in the community.
-You may also use a letter to the editor to correct inaccurate facts, promote your issue or to praise/condemn a recent article.
+A letter to the editor is an excellent way for CTE advocates to express the importance of strong federal investments in CTE to policymakers, as well as to educate people in the community about the importance and value of CTE.
+You may also use a letter to the editor to correct inaccurate facts about CTE, promote CTE, or to praise or condemn a recent article.
 Write persuasively; include local statistics and personal stories to make your point.
 In addition, it is important to remember that a letter to the editor is a vehicle for expressing your own opinion, and that it must take a clear stance on an issue.
 It is important to find the newspaper’s policy for printing the letters.
 Most newspapers require that letters be no more than 250 words.

 Working With Your Newspaper’s Editorial Board

 Once you have confirmed a meeting day and time with the editorial board, you need to be sure you are prepared.
 In planning for your meeting, you will need to decide who from your organization will attend.
-You may want to bring someone from within the community who is directly affected by the issue, someone knowledgeable about the legislation surrounding the issue, and a communications professional.
+You may want to bring someone from within the community who is directly affected by the issue, someone knowledgeable about policy surrounding the issue or a communications professional.
 Everyone in attendance should be an expert on the issue and prepared to answer questions asked by the editorial board.